Did anyone have time to reach their career transformation goals in 2019?

 This is a fantastic stage to let your imagination run wild and work toward transforming your career.
-If you are not in need of a new job, but simply wish to try your hand at something new, you can take your time a find something just right.
+If you do not need a new job but wish to try your hand at something new, you can take your time a find something just right.
 However, if you are currently unemployed, you will want to get on the job hunt right away!
 Search often, as organizations are constantly updating their job boards.

 One of the best methods for broadening your job search is using the internet.
-Websites such as Monster.com, Workopolis, Indeed, CareerBuilder, and others allow you to search by location, job type, etc. There are also other sites that are region-specific and career-specific, depending on your unique needs.
+Websites such as Monster.com, Workopolis, Indeed, CareerBuilder, and others allow you to search by location, job type, etc. Other sites are region-specific and career-specific, depending on your unique needs.

 When browsing different job ads, look for what the Requirements and Assets (if applicable) are within reach.
 Try to find postings that match your credentials and desires as much as possible.
 Do not exclude a job posting because you do not meet all or most of the criteria – there is no harm in applying.